SwissDataScienceCenter/renku/docs/user/upgrading_renku.rst

 If you're instead looking for a list of new features available in RenkuLab, they are announced in the :ref:`release_notes`.
 When we update components of the RenkuLab platform, you won't usually have to do anything special.
-E.g. when we added the ability for anonymous (i.e. not logged in) users to launch interactive environments, each project was immediately accessible without the project owner needing to change any settings.
+E.g. when we added the ability for anonymous (not logged in) users to launch interactive environments, each project was immediately accessible without the project owner needing to change any settings.